BearrXW/UPC2C/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/BearrXW/UPC2C/blob/main/LICENSE) file for details.